Pollock's Textbook of Cardiovascular Disease and Rehabilitation

-Fundamentals of Sport and Exercise Psychology eBook
+Sociology of Sport and Social Theory eBook

-Physiology of Sport and Exercise With Web Study Guide-5th Edition
+Physiology of Sport and Exercise 5th Edition eBook With Web Study Guide

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.